ale-polimi/ing-sw-2023-pressiani-rossi-spinelli-travaini/README.md

 ### Junit testing

-The components of the game have been individually tested with Junit and the code coverage is available here:
+The components of the game have been individually tested with Junit and the code coverage is available here: [image of coverage within IntelliJ](https://github.com/ale-polimi/ing-sw-2023-pressiani-rossi-spinelli-travaini/blob/master/deliverables/junit-testing/JUnit_report.PNG), [HTML report](https://github.com/ale-polimi/ing-sw-2023-pressiani-rossi-spinelli-travaini/blob/master/deliverables/junit-testing/htmlReport).<br>
+<i>Note: the class ```OfflineControllerForTest.java``` was created in order to test the controller without the need for a server and connection.
+The rest of the code for the logic of the game has not been modified.</i>

 ### Libraries and plugins